yxt916/px4-omnidirectional-avoidance-under-certain-conditions-/README.md

 These 3 command will start the whole avoidance node.
 With 10 fps.(i7 10th,RTX2060)

-To fly, i recommand you MISSION mode by using QGC（懂的都懂）
+To fly in Gazebo, i recommand MISSION mode by using QGC, it's automantic and easy to use.

+You can download it  in release package:  1.The whole ROS workspace zip  2.The whole px4 firmware v1.11.0 zip  3.QGC